 |Academy of Achievement

 In 2003, Oprah became the first African-American woman to reach billionaire status, according to Forbes Magazine.
-She has broken through cultural, geographical and gender barriers, letting the world know it’s not your circumstances, but your heart that determines how far you go in this world.
+She has broken through cultural, geographical and gender barriers, letting the world know it’s not your circumstances, but your heart, that determines how far you go in this world.

 As Oprah’s wealth and influence have grown, so has her compassion.
-In 2000, Oprah's Angel Network began presenting a $100,000 "Use Your Life Award" to people who helped improve the lives of others.
+In 2000, Oprah's Angel Network began presenting a $100,000 "Use Your Life Award" to people who help improve the lives of others.
 According to the Chicago Sun-Times, Oprah has donated more than $50 million to charity, including 50 local organizations such as the AIDS Foundation of Chicago, Children's Memorial Hospital and the Chicago Academy of the Arts.
 After selling off some of her clothes, Oprah donated a box full of money—including a $1 million check—to Chicago’s Providence St. Mel School.

 The Oprah Winfrey Foundation was established to support the inspiration, empowerment, education and well-being of women, children and families around the world.
 Oprah has contributed millions of dollars towards providing a better education for underserved students.

 Oprah’s influence has spread far and wide.
-She has used her power and status to remind the world of the AIDS pandemic in South Africa; she has introduced new and old readers to numerous authors and hidden literary masterpieces; she has inspired us with her openness and compassion and vision of a better world.
+She has used her power and status to remind the world of the AIDS pandemic in South Africa; she has introduced new and old readers to numerous authors and hidden literary masterpieces; and she has inspired us with her openness and compassion and vision of a better world.

 VIVICA A. FOX "Oprah's imprint on the world for her first 50 years has been nothing short of amazing!
 She has redefined how the world sees women, business, billionaires, executives and actors -- while being a good citizen, caretaker and friend to the world.
 Wow, Oprah, what will you do for your next 50 years?''